Subfly/subfly_website/content/apps/yaba/what-is-yaba.md

 ## Why YABA?

 In a world where data privacy is increasingly important, YABA provides a secure, private alternative to cloud-based bookmark managers.
-By keeping your data local and using Apple's secure CloudKit for synchronization, you get the convenience of cloud sync without compromising your privacy.
+By keeping your data local and using a Bonjour / mDNS powered sync mesh, you get the convenience of multi-device sync without compromising your privacy.

 Whether you're a privacy-conscious individual, a developer who values open source software, or simply someone who wants better control over their digital life, YABA is designed for you.